JeroeinMagno/MagnoJeroeinCS3101_WSTactivities/Laboratory Activities/laboratory Activity 4 - 29 - November - 2024/README.md

 - Particles respond to mouse movement
 - Creates a dynamic and engaging visual effect

-### 2. Smooth Scroll Animations
-- Elements fade in and slide up as you scroll through the page
-- Smooth transitions between sections
-- Enhanced user experience with scroll-triggered animations

 ### 3. Interactive Elements
 - Hover effects on buttons and links
 - Tooltip animations on hobby items